osg-htc/docs/docs/data/stashcache/install-origin.md

 The mandatory variables to configure in `10-common-site-local.cfg` are:

 * `set rootdir = /mnt/stash`: the mounted filesystem path to export.
-This document refers to this as `/mnt/stash`.
+  This document refers to this path as `/mnt/stash`.
 * `set resourcename = YOUR_RESOURCE_NAME`: the resource name registered with OSG.

 The mandatory variable to configure in `10-origin-site-local.cfg` is: